 My mom (https://www.instructables.com/member/katvanlew/) has inspired me to recycle as much as I can.
-My boyfriend works at the newspaper here in Albuquerque and brings home newspapers from time to time.
-When we're done reading them, I don't really like throwing them away, so I decided to reuse them.
+I work at a newspaper and bring home newspapers from time to time to read, and they pile up really quickly.
+When I'm done reading them, I don't really like throwing them away -- so I decided to find a way to reuse them.

 Warning: if you choose to make this, know you'll be getting your hands dirty!
 Folding newspapers gets black ink on your hands like crazy.
 Don't worry though, it washes off easily.

 Step 1: Here's What You'll Need:

 - Newspaper (how much depends on how big you want your clutch/bag)

 - Tape (both wide shipping tape and regular clear adhesive tape)